mellonjasper/MCP-Demo-Multi-Agent/README.md

 - MCP server: `McpServer/` (entrypoint `Program.cs`)
 - Tools used by MCP server: `Tools/`
 - n8n workflow export: `n8n/Demo workflow.json`

-## Next steps (optional)
-- Add a `.env.example` with the required environment variables.
-- Add small helper scripts in the repo root to run Docker Compose or start services locally.
-- Wire a CI job to build and smoke-test the compose stack.

 ## n8n MCP client setup